{

 • Group of runes represents strings, can be cast to rune array([])

-• Rune represents character literal.
+• Rune represents the character literal.

-• rune is a keyword in the go language
+• rune is a keyword in the Go language

 How to declare rune type variable in Golang?